27 Dec 2019

 IV.
 Import and Trade Regulations

-Since the implementation of Supplement II to the Mainland and Hong Kong Closer Economic Partnership Arrangement (CEPA) in January 2006, all products of Hong Kong origin, including those related to environmental protection, can be imported into the mainland at zero tariffs.
-Hong Kong service providers can also set up wholly owned enterprises on the mainland under CEPA to provide architectural design and engineering services etc, including environmental system engineering services.
-When Hong Kong service providers set up construction engineering design enterprises in China, their track record in Hong Kong and on the mainland can be used by the authorities as the basis for assessing their application for enterprise qualification.
+Since the implementation of Supplement II to the Mainland and Hong Kong Closer Economic Partnership Arrangement (CEPA) in January 2006, all products of Hong Kong origin, including those related to environmental protection, can be imported into the mainland with zero tariffs.
+Hong Kong service providers can also set up wholly-owned enterprises on the mainland under CEPA to provide architectural design and engineering services, including environmental system engineering services.
+When Hong Kong service providers apply to set up construction engineering design enterprises in China, their track record in Hong Kong and on the mainland can be used by the authorities as the basis for assessing their application.

 A. Sewage discharge services (CPC 9401)